No single-use: How to limit your plastic waste as a traveller in Japan

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 Sustainability is one of our shared values.
-And living our values (as much as possible) means we try and limit our ecological footprint wherever we are in the world.
+Living our values (as much as possible) means we limit our ecological footprint wherever we are in the world.
 As we prepared for our trip to Japan in early 2023, we realised the biggest challenge while travelling around the country wouldn’t be the language barrier but the challenge of limiting our (single-use) plastic waste.
 If you’re planning to visit Japan and want to do your utmost NOT to contribute to Japan’s plastic waste problem, this article is for you.

 Want to do your bit to halt global warming and climate change?